xTheOneAboveAll/ThePredator/README.md

 This is a penetration testing tools.
 We are not responsible for any illegel activity.
 You can use one license on two devices but you have to register your two devices when you buy this product.
-Otherwise you will not be able to use two devices with one license
+Otherwise you will not be able to use two devices with one license.

 What you will get[!]
 					[+] Seventeen Differents Dorker & Grabber with MultiThreads and ProxyAccess